Agenda

 Homes in the red area would use this sidewalk to reach Murwood Elementary and downtown.

-Add a Crosswalk at San Miguel Drive and Newell Hill Place
+Redesign San Miguel Drive and Newell Hill Place

 Cost